 Best buy Managed Stocks and Shares ISA for beginners

-Moneyfarm – provide one of the cheapest discretionary investment service (which means that they make the investment decisions for you) in the market for under £15,000.
-They will manage £15,000 of your money free of charge for a year.
-Invest £20,000 or more and they will run your first £20,000 free for 2 years.
-If you are below these limits then the only cost you pay is the cost of the exchange traded funds (ETFs) which Moneyfarm invest in.
-Given that ETFs are the cheapest way to invest it’s unsurprising that they cost on average 0.25%.
+Moneyfarm – provide one of the cheapest discretionary investment service (which means that they make the investment decisions for you) in the market for under £20,000.
+They even offer half price management fees on their ISA for a year and everyone who uses this offer will also get a free portfolio consultation and a dedicated investment consultant.
+The only cost you pay is the cost of the exchange-traded funds (ETFs) which Moneyfarm invest in.
+Given that ETFs are the cheapest way to invest it’s unsurprising that they are cost effective.
 Moneyfarm’s investment performance to date has also been very strong in its ethical portfolios.

 Important things to consider when picking the best fund platform